Master of my own domain

 - memorable

 Arguably #1 is implied by #2.
-Although I do like the idea of a
+Although I do like the idea of a .net or .org domain, .com is the default top-level

-probably reached
+and Scribd.
+We’ve probably reached Peak

-so those names are unfashionable.
+Weirdness so those names are unfashionable.

 Since the domain is about hosting my content, I wanted something related to my name.
 Someone already uses jonericson.com and the Ericson Manufacturing Company has my last name.
 Next I thought jericson would be good, because it was my first computer username and is pretty easy to derive from the name I usually go by.
 But whoever owns it right now wants almost $3,000 for it.
 So just like I did for my Yahoo username in the 90s, I decided to add my middle initial.

-To reiterate: getting a personal domain is mostly an exercise in
+To reiterate: getting a personal domain is mostly an exercise

-taking even in the .com
+for the taking even in the .com

 TLD.
-In all things, moderation.
+In all things,